 Nothing is more frustrating than trying to type on your MacBook when the keyboard does not work.
 Perhaps your keys are sticking, responding slowly, or not working at all.
 So what causes this?
 And how can you get your MacBook keyboard working again?

 As a technician with over a decade of Apple repair experience, I have seen this problem many times.
-In today’s article, we’re going to check out the best tips for getting your MacBook keyboard to work again.
+In this post, we’re going to check out the 8 best tips for getting your MacBook keyboard to work again.

 Key Takeaways